RenewabALL/app/README.md

 Despite the abundance of renewable energy (RE) data in the Philippines, the difficulty of data collection wastes their value.
 Hence, we aim to create RenewabALL, a 2D city-themed app, to serve both as a hub for everyone interested in RE to interact with and support each other, and as a tool to help them make data-driven decisions for free.
 So far, we have 21 geospatial and 45 metric visualizations, as well as 3 time-series models, produced and integrated into our proto-site.
 Future updates will include an open-source RE data community with a point-earning system.

-If you will benefit from our code, please cite us!
+If you will use our work for your projects, please cite us!
 Thank you and enjoy!

 Image references:
 1. https://en.wikipedia.org/wiki/Boracay#/media/File:Ph_locator_aklan_boracay.png